joehsn/formify/backend/README.md

 This backend is designed with scalability and modularity in mind.
 Key configuration and functionalities include:

 - **Database connection**: MongoDB and Mongoose are used for data storage and querying.
-- **Authentication**: JWT-based authentication for user login and secure API access.
+- **Authentication**: username-based authentication for user login and secure API access.
 - **API validation**: Express middleware for validating requests and ensuring proper data format.

-## Running the Application
+## Running the Application in Development Mode

 Once you've installed the necessary dependencies and configured your environment variables: